Local governments and contaminated property

 Almost every Wisconsin community is home to at least one brownfield site.
 Repurposing these properties creates business opportunities, increases economic activity, manages environmental risk, improves public health and revitalizes neighborhoods.

 State law offers liability relief for local governments that take control of contaminated land.
-It is possible to obtain environmental assessment and cleanup assistance and the DNR is available to help guide local officials through the brownfield renewal process.
+It is possible to obtain environmental assessment and cleanup assistance and the DNR can help guide local officials through the brownfield renewal process.
 Contact us today for a collaborative "Green Team" consultation.

 State liability tools

 Local governmental liability protections under Wisconsin law

 In 1993, the Wisconsin Legislature created an environmental liability exemption for local governmental units (LGUs), including some economic development corporations, in § 292.11(9)(e), Wis.
 Stats..
 These laws are intended to help LGUs clean up and redevelop brownfield properties in their communities.
 The environmental liability exemption is available to LGUs that acquire title to property for the purpose of slum clearance or blight elimination, or through any of the following methods:

 - tax delinquency;